parallelcodefoundry/ParEval-Repo/data/XSBench/naive-gemini-cuda-to-omp/output-5/interactions/README.md.txt

 OPTIMIZE = yes
 DEBUG    = no
 PROFILE  = no
+OPENMP_OFFLOAD = yes // Add this line
 ```
-- Optimization enables optimization flags (specific flags will depend on your compiler).
+- Optimization enables optimization flags (e.g., `-O3`).
-- Debugging enables debugging flags (specific flags will depend on your compiler).
+- Debugging enables debugging flags (e.g., `-g`).
-- Profiling enables profiling flags (specific flags will depend on your profiler and compiler).
-When profiling the code, you may
-wish to significantly increase the number of lookups (with the -l
-flag) in order to wash out the initialization phase of the code.
+- Profiling enables profiling flags (e.g., `-pg`).
+When profiling the code, you may wish to significantly increase the number of lookups (with the -l flag) in order to wash out the initialization phase of the code.
+- OPENMP_OFFLOAD enables OpenMP offload support.

 ## Running XSBench